 - Make sure you remove the air from the plastic bags before they go into the freezer.

-- It is recommended that you wear gloves when handling hot chili peppers.
-Capsaicin, the chemical that makes chili peppers hot, is an oil that can get onto your skin and cause a burning sensation and the gloves will prevent this from happening.
+- You should wear gloves with handling the chili peppers.
+Capsaicin, the chemical that makes chili peppers spicy, is an oil that can get onto your skin and cause a burning sensation and the gloves will prevent this from happening.

-- Label the plastic bags with the date before freezing them so you know how long they are good for in the freezer.
+- Label the plastic bags with the date before you freeze them so you know how long each bag has been in the freezer.

 Frequently asked questions: